U.S. Courthouse, Urbana

 View map [nongovernment site]

-Built in 1994, the U.S. Courthouse in Urbana, Ill., is a three-story masonry and steel structure of brick veneer over concrete block.
+Built in 1994, the U.S. Courthouse in Urbana, Illinois, is a three-story masonry and steel structure of brick veneer over concrete block.

 Property Manager: Mark Kessler (217-801-9744)

-For more building information or service calls, use contact information box.
+For more building information or service calls, contact the property manager.
 For other federal government information, call toll-free 1-844-USA-GOV1.

 Art in Architecture

-The courthouse's artwork, Linda Howard's Sky Cathedral, is composed of standard industrial materials and aluminum tubing formed into patterns evoking graceful forms and imagery.
+The courthouse's artwork, Linda Howard's Sky Cathedral, is composed of standard industrial materials and aluminum tubing formed into patterns evoking graceful imagery.
 For more federal artworks visit America's Fine Arts Collection.

 The shortcut for this page is www.gsa.gov/urbanact.